MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 When labels and protection are applied to documents and emails, email addresses and IP addresses can be stored in log files on a user's computer in the following locations:

-- For the Azure Information Protection unified labeling client: **%localappdata%\Microsoft\MSIP\Logs**
+- For the the Microsoft Purview Information Protection client: **%localappdata%\Microsoft\MSIP\Logs**

 - For the RMS client: **%localappdata%\Microsoft\MSIPC\msip\Logs**

-In addition, the Azure Information Protection client logs this personal data to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**.
+In addition, the Microsoft Purview Information Protection client logs this personal data to the local Windows event log **Applications and Services Logs** > **Microsoft Purview Information Protection**.

-When the Azure Information Protection client runs the scanner, personal data is saved to **%localappdata%\Microsoft\MSIP\Scanner\Reports** on the Windows Server computer that runs the scanner.
+When the Microsoft Purview Information Protection client runs the scanner, personal data is saved to **%localappdata%\Microsoft\MSIP\Scanner\Reports** on the Windows Server computer that runs the scanner.

-You can turn off logging information for the Azure Information Protection client and the scanner by using the following configurations:
+You can turn off logging information for the Microsoft Purview Information Protection client and the scanner by using the following configurations:

-- For the Azure Information Protection client: Create an [advanced client setting](./rms-client/clientv2-admin-guide-customizations.md#change-the-local-logging-level) that configures the **LogLevel** to **Off**.
+- For the Microsoft Purview Information Protection client: Create an [advanced client setting](./rms-client/clientv2-admin-guide-customizations.md#change-the-local-logging-level) that configures the **LogLevel** to **Off**.

-- For the Azure Information Protection scanner: Use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the *ReportLevel* parameter to **Off**.
+- For the Microsoft Purview Information Protection scanner: Use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the *ReportLevel* parameter to **Off**.

 [!INCLUDE [GDPR-related guidance](./includes/gdpr-hybrid-note.md)]